 NLF: Boards must not use entertainment as a nonmonetary incentive.
 Entertainment includes amusement, diversion, and social activities and their associated costs.
 Examples of entertainment include movie or sporting event tickets or gift cards to movie theaters or other venues whose sole purpose is entertainment.
 Entertainment costs are unallowable under the federal Cost Principles at 2 CFR Part 200.

-Identifying WIOA Youth, Choices, and NCP Choices Participants Who Are Eligible for Nonmonetary Incentives
+Identifying WIOA Youth, Choices, and NCP Choices Participants Eligible for Nonmonetary Incentives

 NLF: Boards that offer nonmonetary incentives must develop guidelines and strategies that: